Polling for 80 municipal boards in Assam on Mar 6; counting on Mar 9 | Law-Order

 - India

-The Assam State Election Commission (ASEC) of Assam on Wednesday announced that polling to 80 municipal boards across the state will be held on March 6 and votes will be counted three days later.
+The Assam State Election Commission (ASEC) on Wednesday announced that polling to 80 municipal boards across the state will be held on March 6 and votes will be counted three days later.

 Addressing a press conference, State Election Commissioner Alok Kumar said the polling will be conducted through electronic voting machines (EVMs) for the first time in the history of civic elections in Assam.